vlad-io/DLMDS-EDE02-CODE/readme.md

    - Current dataset is "Novel corona virus 2019 dataset", that can be found at https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset
    - Currently the dataset has several million records which include geographic and time series data.
    - If a different dataset is needed:
-     - Update the 'sudalairajkumar/novel-corona-virus-2019-dataset' in the `./injestor/crontab' to the desired label obtained from kaggle
+     - Update the 'sudalairajkumar/novel-corona-virus-2019-dataset' in the `./injestor/crontab' to the desired label obtained from Kaggle
      - (Re)run `docker-compose build`
      - Run `docker-compose up' to launch the application
    - When container is launched it makes an initial pull of the dataset, and creates a schedule (crond) that refreshes the data.